manyagkarle13/Django-Project/FIXES_SUMMARY.md

 2. **Assigned Faculty Manager** - Fixed button to pass year/semester parameters
 3. **Faculty Assignment Filtering** - Already correctly filters by branch/year/semester
 4. **PDF Generation** - Always reads from DB after saving to ensure completeness
+5. **Dean Course Filtering** - Restrict dean (college-level) courses to department="All Branches" in HOD views and PDF generation so HODs don't see their own branch-specific courses in dean lists or PDFs.

 ## Changes Made